ericisaiah/sf-transit-alexa-skill/README.md

 SFMTA provides the [documentation for NextBus's predictions API here](https://www.sfmta.com/getting-around/transit/schedules-trip-planners/accessing-nextmuni-vehicle-prediction-data).

 Feel free to create a pull request and improve the skill.
 At some point I might try to add tests that correspond to Amazon's Alexa test documentation.
 If you're interested in doing that, even better.

+### Run

+To run the app locally, uncomment out the lines indicated at the top, and comment out the line:

+    exports.handler = function(event, context, callback) {

+As well as its closing brace, the very last `};`.

+Then run the command:

+    node index.js